SCUT-BIP-Lab/NFPH/FPHandNet/readme.txt

 All these features can be combined or used individually based on the specific requirements of your application.

-If you encounter any issues while using the model weights we provided, please leave an issue.
+Should you encounter any issues when using the provided model weights, please open an issue.
+We are more than happy to offer our assistance.
 The code for the FPHand network architecture will be made publicly available promptly upon acceptance.